Increasing Audiobook Engagement 150% Through Native Playback Design

 Grounded design in real listening behavior

 Conducted landscape analysis of 15+ audio apps (Spotify, Audible, Pluralsight, Libby) and tested end-to-end to understand core listening fundamentals vs. our technical playback capability.
-This revealed the gap: we played audio, but failed listening fundamentals.Prioritized features that eliminated abandonment triggers
+This revealed what I should focus on for the MVP.Prioritized features that eliminated abandonment triggers

 Partnered with engineering to validate feasibility and turn research-backed feature list into MVP.
-I prioritized five features beyond core playback based on engineering feasibility and direct evidence from user feedback and behavioral data: background playback, lock-screen controls, chapter navigation, speed control, and offline downloads.Designed for cross-platform consistency with platform-specific intelligence
+I prioritized five features beyond core playback based on engineering feasibility and direct evidence from user feedback and behavioral data: background playback, lock-screen controls, chapter navigation, speed control, and a mini-player to support multitasking.Designed for cross-platform consistency with platform-specific intelligence

-To ship cohesively across iOS and Android while respecting native patterns, I designed a shared icon set between SF Symbols and Material, maintained consistent interaction logic, and used each platform's native conventions for system-level controls (Control Center vs. notification shade).
+To ship cohesively across iOS and Android while respecting native patterns, I designed a shared icon set between SF Symbols and Material, maintained consistent interaction logic, and used each platform's native conventions for system-level controls.

 MVP Scope (what shipped)